BipulRaman/AboutBihar/docs/Festivals/Index.md

 - **[Kamika Ekadashi]()** - Kamika Ekadashi is one of the twenty four Ekadashi vrats which are observed to seek blessing of Lord Vishnu.
 - **[Shravan Somwar Vrats]()** - All Mondays or Somwar(s) which fall during Shravan month are considered highly auspicious for fasting and known as Shravan Somwar.
 - **[Mangala Gauri Vrats]()** - Mangala Gauri Vrat is observed by married women on each Tuesday in Hindu month of Shravana to seek conjugal bliss from Goddess Gauri.
-- **[Hariyali Teej]()** - Hariyali Teej commemorates union of Goddess Parvati with Lord Shiva.
-This festival is celebrated for marital bliss and well-being of spouse and children.
 - **[Nag Panchami]()** - On Nag Panchami day married women offer puja and milk to Snake God and women pray for the wellness of their brothers and family.
 - **[Shravana Putrada Ekadashi]()** - Shravana Putrada Ekadashi is one of the twenty four Ekadashi vrats which are observed to seek blessing of Lord Vishnu.
 - **[Varalakshmi Vrat]()** - Varalakshmi Vratam is a festival to propitiate the goddess Lakshmi, the consort of Lord Vishnu.